 Who is eligible for heat pump installation funding?

-Homeowners in Scotland can use our funding finder to see financial support options for home improvements and renewable energy.
+Owner-occupiers in Scotland can use our Funding Finder to see financial support options for home improvements and renewable energy.

-This guide concentrates on heat pump installation and the Home Energy Scotland Loan for homeowners in Scotland.
-People who install heat pumps may also be eligible for payments from the Renewable Heat Incentive (RHI) scheme.
+This guide concentrates on heat pump installation and the Home Energy Scotland Grant and Loan for owner-occupiers in Scotland.

-If you are a homeowner in Scotland and live in the property, you may be eligible for a Home Energy Scotland Loan to help with the installation costs.
+If you are a homeowner in Scotland and live in the property, you may be eligible for a Home Energy Scotland Grant and Loan to help with the installation costs.

 Self-builders can apply for home renewables systems like heat pumps and energy storage systems.
-Not all financial support packages are available for self-build homes.
+Not all financial support available covers self-build homes.

 Private landlords or businesses should read our advice about Private Rented Sector Landlord Loans.